dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 (like all other expressions).
 Non-extension types (except bottom types and `dynamic`) cannot be assigned to extension types without an explicit cast.
-Similarly, the null object cannot be assigned to an extension type without an explicit cast (or a constructor invocation).
+Similarly, the null object cannot be assigned to an extension type without an explicit cast (or if it has a static type which is an extension type, e.g., `E(null)`).
 Since an extension type is potentially non-nullable, an instance variable whose type is an extension type must be initialized.
 It will not be implicitly initialized to null.*

 In the body of a member of an extension type declaration _DV_ named `Name` and declaring the type parameters